• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

-If by chance you haven’t heard of this new frontier in text-based customer communication, your first question is probably, “what is rich messaging?”
+If by chance you haven’t heard of this new frontier in text-based customer communication, your first question is probably, “What is rich messaging?”

 Well, you’re in luck!
 We wrote this piece specifically to get to the bottom of this subject.
 Here, we offer a deep dive into rich messaging, the capabilities it unlocks, and its implications for CX.
-By the time they’re done, CX directors will better understand why rich messaging should be central to their customer outreach strategy, and the many ways in which it can make their job easier.
+By the time they’re done, CX directors will better understand why rich messaging should be central to their customer outreach strategy and the many ways in which it can make their job easier.

 What Is Rich Messaging?